Expand your knowledge globally.

 Or, you can substitute ONE of the courses below for ONE of the electives above:

-NAR At Home With Diversity
+At Home With Diversity

 The class teaches real estate professionals how they can increase their sensitivity and adaptability to future market trends.
 It addresses issues of diversity, fair housing, and cultural differences.
 Participants will learn practical skills and tools to expand business and effectively service all cultural groups.

-NAR Resort and Second-Home Property Specialist Certification
+Resort & Second-Home Property Specialist Certification

 With the Resort & Second-Home Property Specialist (RSPS) certification course, you will gain skills and foundational knowledge for working with resort and second-home customers, clients, and properties.
 Participants will increase their knowledge of tax and investment implications and regulatory matters associated with resort and second-home properties.

-NAR Pricing Strategies: Mastering the CMA
+Pricing Strategies: Mastering the CMA

 In the one-day course, "Pricing Strategies: Mastering the CMA," learn how to select appropriate comparables and make accurate adjustments, guide sellers and buyers through the details of CMAs and the underlying pricing principles that inform them, and interact effectively with appraisers.